Who Was Bonnie Parker?

 Despite their violent crimes and the dogged, ramshackle realities of their existence, Bonnie and Clyde have been heavily romanticized by the media.
 Their sensational story has seen numerous retellings, including the 1967 Arthur Penn film Bonnie and Clyde, which starred Faye Dunaway and Warren Beatty in the title roles, a 2011 Broadway musical and a 2013 made-for-TV miniseries starring Holiday Grainger as Bonnie and Emile Hirsch as Clyde.
 Their bullet-riddled car remains on display at a resort/casino outside of Las Vegas, Nevada.

-In early 2018, production began on a Netflix film about Bonnie and Clyde, this one told from the point of view of the authorities tasked to stop their crime spree.
-Set for release later that year, the film counted Kevin Costner, Woody Harrelson and Kathy Bates among its featured stars.
+In March 2019, the movie The Highwayman was released and was told from the point of view of the authorities tasked to stop their crime spree.
+The film stars Kevin Costner, Woody Harrelson and Kathy Bates.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!